Evidence of Probiotic Benefits

 It has been shown that healthy microbial populations of Lactobacillus species have a strong inhibitory effect on E. coli.
 Infections treated using antibiotics reduce drug abuse, leading to drug resistance and render the natural barrier of the urinary system vulnerable to infections.

 In their study, Zucotti et al. stated that probiotics could be a good alternative to antibiotic therapy because of their ability to bind to uroepithelial cells and inhibit pathogenic growth, and biosurfactant secretion.
-The same investigators have emphasized that oral Lactobacillus therapy can colonize these bacteria in the urinary tract following intestinal colonization.

 Probiotic Strains shown to benefit urogenital health.